How mobility operators can create growth with gamified loyalty programs

 Challenge

-Achieving growth in such a competitive market can be tough.
+Achieving growth in the 2026 mobility market is increasingly difficult due to high saturation.
 When the German e-scooter company EVO Sharing came to us, they wanted to achieve 3 main outcomes:

-1. Boost the number of rides booked per customer.
-The true sign of a successful platform is when your customers keep coming back for more!
+- Boost the number of rides booked per customer.
+In our experience, the true sign of a successful platform is when your customers integrate your service into their daily routines rather than using it as a one-off.

-3. Differentiate from competitors.
-By creating a fun and playful experience.
+- Differentiate from competitors.
+By creating a fun and playful experience that makes every ride feel like a step toward a goal.

-“WITH STRIVECLOUD WE WANT TO CREATE INCENTIVES TO TO RIDE OUR ELECTRIC SCOOTERS… WITH THIS THE CUSTOMER SHALL BE MOTIVATED TO USE ORU SERVICE MORE OFETEN.” – Jennifer Dittmar @EVO Sharing
+Jennifer Dittmar @EVO Sharing - "WITH STRIVECLOUD WE WANT TO CREATE INCENTIVES TO TO RIDE OUR ELECTRIC SCOOTERS...
+WITH THIS THE CUSTOMER SHALL BE MOTIVATED TO USE OUR SERVICE MORE OFTEN."

 Solution

-Our team of gamification experts at StriveCloud created a gamified loyalty program to incentivize desired customer behaviors.
-For example, now customers can earn EvoCoins for completing a certain amount of miles.
-Then, they can exchange these coins for free riding minutes.
+Our team of gamification experts at StriveCloud created a gamified loyalty program to incentivize specific customer behaviors.
+For example, now customers can earn "EvoCoins" for completing a certain amount of miles.
+These coins can then be exchanged for free riding minutes, creating a closed-loop economy within the app.

 How we helped HumanForest make London’s mobility greener